 These rates are based on one standard deviation above the averages from College for All Texans (college cost 2019-2020) average of tuition and fees.
 VR reviews these rates annually in July.

-Exceptions to the limitations for tuition and fees require justification and approval by the VR Manager.
-For additional information, refer to VRSM D:200 Purchasing Goods and Services.

 C-412-3: Public Training Institutions: Four-Year College or University

 VR staff verifies that the institution is a public university by finding how it is classified on the College for all Texans— Institutions of Higher Education website.